 Where are 5G networks available?

-Currently, Verizon 5G service is available in eighteen cities — Chicago, Houston, Indianapolis, Los Angeles, Minneapolis, Denver, Providence, St. Paul, D.C., Detroit, Atlanta, Sacramento, New York, Boise, Phoenix, Omaha, Dallas, and Panama City — with new 5G services rolling out in many more cities throughout 2019.
+Currently, Verizon 5G service is available in twenty-one cities — Chicago, Houston, Indianapolis, Los Angeles, Minneapolis, Denver, Providence, St. Paul, D.C., Detroit, Atlanta, Sacramento, New York, Boise, Phoenix, Omaha, Dallas, Sioux Falls, Boston, Houston and Panama City — with new 5G services rolling out in many more cities throughout 2019.
 In fact, Verizon 5G service will be coming to Boston, Cleveland, Columbus, Cincinnati, Charlotte, Memphis, Little Rock, San Jose, Phoenix, Dallas, Oklahoma City and Kansas City before the end of 2019.
 Think your city should get 5G?
 Say so.

 What’s the difference between 4G and 5G?

 5G is a transformational change from 4G.
 5G has the potential to provide 20X faster data speeds and carry a massive amount of data for a large number of simultaneous users.
 So users in high density areas – like airports, stadiums or urban areas – can still experience the fast speeds and low latency of 5G service.
 As Americans replace more and more household items with ‘smart devices’ that connect to the internet, also known as the Internet of Things, this network capacity will be critical.
 5G will potentially be able to handle more than 2.5 million connected devices per square mile.